LD4P/sinopia_editor/README.md

 ## Running the code

+WIP here -- things in flux ...

 `npm start`

 Follow installation instructions, then run `npm start` or `node server.js`.
-This will start up the code at http://localhost:8000, loading `index.html` which shows the Sinopia home page.
+This will start up the code at http://localhost:8000.

 TEMP: The Sinopia Editor is currently available via http://localhost:8000/bfe-index.html.

+TEMP:  Note that `index.html` is meant to show the Sinopia home page via React.

 ## Developers